 21. Promote Your Posts

 Your content deserves an audience.
 If you took the time to write it then you’ll should promote it.
 Don’t be shy.
 People will not just find it.
 You need to tell people that your post exists.
 Tweet your post out a few times when it’s posted.
-Suggest your post to an A-Lister with a audience who might enjoy your perspective.
+Suggest your post to an A-Lister with an audience who might enjoy your perspective.
 This is how you get big fast.

-Take your absolute best content and give it to the 800 pound gorilla blog in your niche.
+Take your absolute best content and give it to the 800-pound gorilla blog in your niche.
 You’ll get a boatload of new readers, email subscribers, followers, and fans.
 It’s a smart strategy.
 Trust me.

 23. Get Comfortable with Twitter

-Don’t be luddite.
+Don’t be Luddite.
 Twitter won’t bite.
 It won’t turn you into a tweeting zombie.
 It will (over time) send quality and engaged readers to your blog.
 Twitter is like sex, if you don’t like it then you probably aren’t doing it right

 24. Join a Tweet Chat or Create One